sunilks/maven2-angular4-seed/README.md

 - mvn tasks to clean up & create (prod ready JIT) deployable war file

 ## Rules
-- Global libs, scripts: use the scripts section in .angular-cli.json
+- Global libs, scripts: use the scripts section in *.angular-cli.json*.
-- Global styles:  use scripts section in .angular-cli.json or src/styles.css
+- Global styles:  use scripts section in *.angular-cli.json* or *src/styles.css*.
-- Use *src/assets* folder for files that need to be copied just as is.
+- Use *src/assets* folder for files that need to be copied as is.

 ## Usage as is
 * Clone the project